How to Find a Free Laptop or Desktop Computer

 Determine who is responsible for making decisions, and personalize your letter directly to that person.
 Send out ten letters to ten business leaders, and for improved results, follow up with a phone call to each a few days after delivering your letter.

 All over America, many individuals and small businesses have old, unused computers in storage sitting idle, and they would love to have the opportunity to directly help someone succeed.

 But be cautious with what you accept!
 These sources, like our exchange network, can offer very old, worthless items as well.
 If you are not a technician yourself, you will need some technical expertise at hand to know what you are accepting.
 Unless your objective is to recycle equipment, you may not want just any old equipment that is offered to you.
 It may turn out to be completely useless, or more problems than it's worth.

-Charles DiBella is the founder and director for Recycles.org and the Nonprofit Recycling Network.
-At present, Charles teaches and assists very poor young student leaders in Phnom Penh, Cambodia.
-You can read more about Charles and his teaching adventures at his personal website www.bikepaths.org.
+Charles DiBella is founder and director of the Nonprofit Recycling Network.
+At present, Charles works with students in Phnom Penh, Cambodia.
+Connect with Charles at his personal website www.bikepaths.org.